RISE Resources

 RISE has curated this list of funding sources the help you bring your education innovation idea to life.
 Below you will find resources within Michigan Medicine, the University of Michigan and beyond.

 RISE supports individuals in developing and piloting innovations, while also developing them as innovators through its Innovator Development Program.
-Individuals who apply for the RISE Innovation Development Program may be considered for the following funding options: project funding to support the proposed innovation in ($1,500, $2,500 or $5,000) and 0.15 FTE support (or the equivalent 15% reduction in other responsibilities for staff and learners to accommodate the effort).
+Individuals who apply for the RISE Innovation Development Program may be considered for the following funding options: project funding to support the proposed innovation in ($1,500, $2,500, or $5,000) and up to 0.15 FTE support (or the equivalent 15% reduction in other responsibilities for staff and learners to accommodate the effort).
 RISE specifically seeks to support innovators with new ideas that have the potential to change existing approaches in teaching and learning, scale to different areas and learners, and improve practice and health.
-All Michigan Medicine faculty, staff and learners are eligible to apply.
+All Michigan Medicine faculty, staff, and learners are eligible to apply.

 The Center for Bioethics and Social Sciences in Medicine (CBSSM) funds small, focused projects that have the potential to improve health care decisions and the ethical practice of medicine.
 Awards are up to $20,000, with most awards ranging from $5,000-$10,000.